-- 1. All schedule change requests should be emailed to the student's grade-level counselor, which lists acceptable reasons for change.
+- 1. All schedule change requests should be made on an official form, which lists acceptable reasons for change.
 These forms are available from the counselors. - 2.
 In special cases, schedules may be reviewed by the counselors at the request of a teacher or parent where it appears that the student has been academically misplaced.
 Such changes must be approved by the teacher(s) involved and an administrator. - 3.
 All schedule change requests for the semester must be received within the first 3 days of the semester. - 4.
-If the parent/guardian refuses final schedule recommendations, a parent/guardian must sign a waiver releasing the school of responsibility. - 5.
-Excessive or unnecessary schedule changes may result in a DROP/ADD fee.
+If the parent/guardian refuses final schedule recommendations, a parent/guardian must sign a waiver releasing the school of responsibility.